1NutWunDeR/KZTimerOffical/README.md

 **KZTimer Global Changelog**
 =======
 <SPOILER>
-v1.83
+v1.84
+- Changed the global database to a new host
+- Increased some of the golden jump stats v1.83
 - fixed wrong spawn positions on challenges after reconnecting
 - divided global times in pro, tp and overall top20 lists